danielraffel/pge-feed-in-rates/README.md

 Feel free to use these files in your own energy management system.
 The data is pulled directly from PG&E's official rate files, which are legally required to be publicly available.

-## Note
+## Note on this Repositoy

 I didn’t initially think to generalize my script for generating a 9-year rate plan for all PG&E NBT EEC values.
-I mostly figured things out on the fly while writing a quick script and, to be honest, I’m not too motivated to generate 9-year rate plans—even for myself—since PG&E will likely push me into a new plan that changes my rates anyway!
+I sorta figured out how this data was organized on the fly while writing a quick script and, to be honest, I’m not too motivated to generate 9-year rate plans—even for myself—since PG&E will likely push me into a new plan that changes my rates anyway!
 It’s absurd how unnecessarily complicated this all is.
 So frustrating!

+## Appendix

+If you are interested in the original source of the PG&E data you can find it [here](https://www.pge.com/assets/pge/docs/vanities/PGE-Solar-Billing-Plan-Export-Rates.zip).
+As if this wasn’t already confusing enough, the original PG&E README text appears to have errors in its description of the PG&E NBT EEC Vintage files.
+I’ve corrected these in my version hosted here.

 ## Disclaimer